Questions & answers about treatment in the ERCM

 What tumors and lesions can be treated with Cyberknife technology?

-The Cyberknife system was developed for the radiosurgical treatment of tumors and lesions anywhere in the body.
-The current therapy spectrum includes the following diseases in the head area: acoustic neuromas / vestibular schwannomas, meningiomas, angiomas – arteriovenous malformations (AVM), metastases, trigeminal neuralgia and choroidal melanomas.
+The Cyberknife System is designed for the radiosurgical treatment of tumors and lesions throughout the body.
+The current treatment spectrum includes the following diseases of the head: acoustic neuromas/vestibular schwannomas, meningiomas, angiomas – arteriovenous malformations (AVM), metastases, trigeminal neuralgia and uveal melanomas.

-Cyberknife is also used in the body and on organs: prostate (prostate cancer), spinal column/spinal cord (metastases, spinal neurinomas, spinal meningiomas), lungs (stage I/II bronchial carcinomas, metastases), liver (primary hepatocellular carcinomas, metastases), kidneys ( renal cell carcinoma, urothelial carcinoma).
+Cyberknife is also used in the body and on organs: prostate (prostate cancer), spinal column/spinal cord (metastases, spinal neurinomas, spinal meningiomas), lung (stage I/II bronchial carcinoma, metastases), liver (primary hepatocellular carcinoma, metastases), kidney (renal cell carcinoma, urothelial carcinoma).

 6